raamc21/Mulesoft/Mel_Expression.md

 flow variables : Retain their values as control passes from one message processor to another within single flow.
 Session Variables : Retain their values as control passes from one flow to another within an application.

-Syntax
+This example uses an expression to access the value of session variable and uses it to set the value of flow variable Syntax
 #[flowVars.foo] #[sessionVars.bar]

 DotSyntax
 #[message.payload.item]

+Null Safety :
+  Condition? "" : ""

+#[ContextObject.?fieldA.objectB]

+Escaping Complex Names

+#[message.inboundProperties.'http.query.params']

+Bracket Syntax

+#[payload[5]]

+#[flowVars['keys.'+keyname]]

+Xpath and Regex